Asado

 Pizza a la Parrilla

 This is a Los Potreros speciality, the smoky taste of the pizza base from cooking outside on the parrilla combined with four different cheeses from Argentina and a rich tomato sauce is a speciality and one of our most popular lunches.
 Alongside making it a meal, we often use it as a ‘picada’ before an asado.
+This traditional Argentine pizza is grilled to perfection, giving it a smoky flavor and crispy crust, all while using the finest, locally sourced ingredients.
+Perfect for an outdoor meal, this dish brings together the best of Argentine culinary traditions and the unforgettable flavors of the grill.

 Serves 6